UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

-## 🧩 2.
+## :material-puzzle: 2.
 Folder Structure for Running Simulations

 A typical directory for running simulations should look like this: